mat3e/dorf/README.md

 This library is about taking _Reactive Forms_ to the next level by coupling them with _Domain Objects_.

 ### Want to create a form field for object's property?
-1. Create  `DorfFieldDefinition` which contains info about a label, validators and more (e.g. type of the input field).
+1. Create  `DorfFieldDefinition` which contains info about a label, validators and more for each Domain Object's property you want to expose.
     ```typescript
     get nameDefinition(): DorfInputDefinition<string> {
         return {